patternfly-labs/react-table-batteries/packages/module/src/OLD_DOCS.md

 - Sortable columns are defined by a `sortableColumns` array of `TColumnKey` values (see [Unique Identifiers](#unique-identifiers)).
 - Sort state is provided by `useSortState`.
-- For client-side sorting, the sort logic is provided by `getLocalSortDerivedState` (based on the `getSortValues` config argument, which is not required when using server-side sorting).
+- For client-side sorting, the sort logic is provided by `getClientSortDerivedState` (based on the `getSortValues` config argument, which is not required when using server-side sorting).
 - For server-side sorting, sort state is serialized for the API by `getSortHubRequestParams`.
 - Sort-related component props are provided by `useSortPropHelpers`.
 - Sort inputs are rendered by the table's `Th` PatternFly component.